Build Your Knowledge About Protein and Amino Acids

 Food Sources—Choosing the Right Protein

 Just like fat and carbohydrates, protein is a macronutrient.
-That means your body needs relatively large amounts.
-But unlike fat and carbohydrates, usable protein is not stored in significant amounts.
+Unlike fat and carbohydrates, usable protein is not stored in significant amounts.
 Your amino acid stores are constantly used and must be replenished often.
 If you aren’t getting enough protein in your diet, your body will take it from your muscle mass.

 There is no single best protein source.
-While there are certainly some foods that would be considered better protein sources, a varied and mixed diet typically provides adequate protein intake.
-And, focusing on quality whole foods will help you achieve an adequate intake of important nutrients and proteins, too.
+While there are certainly some foods that would be considered better protein sources, a varied and mixed diet typically provides adequate protein intake: seafood, lean poultry, beans, eggs, dairy (yogurt, milk, and cheese), soy and other legumes, lean beef, and pork.
+Quinoa, pumpkin seeds, and pistachios are also excellent sources of protein.
+Focusing on quality whole foods will help you achieve an adequate intake of important nutrients and proteins.

-What if you’re having a hard time meeting your protein needs, or don’t have the time for a sit-down meal?
-A quality meal-replacement drink or bar can be a beneficial addition to your protein intake for the day.
+If you are having a hard time meeting your protein needs or don’t have the time for a sit-down meal, a quality meal-replacement drink or bar can be a beneficial addition to your protein intake for the day.

 More Protein Facts

-• As long as you’re healthy and well-hydrated, high protein intakes do not damage healthy kidneys.
+- As long as you are healthy and well-hydrated, high protein intakes do not damage healthy kidneys.

 References